tediousjs/node-mssql/README.md

 This driver is not part of the default package and must be installed separately by `npm install tds`.

-_This module update node-tds driver with extra features and bug fixes by overriding some of its internal functions.
+_This module updates the node-tds driver with extra features and bug fixes by overriding some of its internal functions.
 If you want to disable this, require module with `var sql = require('mssql/nofix')`._

 <a name="connection" />
 ## Connections